 To compose a subject in the openness of space is to free and liberate it.
 Any negativity seen would be in the mind of the viewer not in what I am expressing.
 If there is in my work a negative in the negative space, perhaps it is the feeling of vulnerability . . .; for those who view vulnerability as a negative, of which I do not.

 There is also another objective in the use of this space, and that is creating timelessness.
 Often an absence of place __ and that is also negative space __ is an absence of time.
 Place and time bring limits in an image of which I want to avoid.
 The question of: What happened before, and what will happen after seldom occurs in the mind when viewing my work; I try to suspend time and place in my Still life images.

-This image, entitled “Siblings of the Pine”, is an example of a composition employing negative space.
+This image, entitled “Siblings”, is an example of a composition employing negative space.
 I do like this image very much.
-It is a still life that has an elegance of its own, where the intended message of peace, quiet and contentment is achieved.
+It is a still life that has an elegance of its own, where the intended message of peace, quiet and that special and deep relationship brothers and sisters.
 The timelessness, again contributed by the negative space, is an attribute found in the piece.
-One could not tell if it was an image of the fifties, nineties or early two thousands.
+One could not tell if it was a gathering in the fifties, nineties or early two thousands.

 In the early history of Still life the subject would be placed on a table with fabric and a visible horizon line.
 The modern contribution of seamless paper, as used in table top photography, eliminates that line, and as a result the notion of place is reduced even more.